pieroproietti/penguins-eggs/sourceforge/files/ISOS/plastilinux/README.md

 ![owl](https://a.fsdn.com/con/app/proj/penguins-eggs/screenshots/owl.png/245/183)

-## Debian buster chicks
-Same as Debian bullseye, but downloading the [naked](https://sourceforge.net/projects/penguins-eggs/files/ISOS/debian/buster /) version of Debian buster.

-## Devuan chimaera chicks.
-Same as for Debian bullseye, but downloading the [naked](https://sourceforge.net/projects/penguins-eggs/files/ISOS/devuan/chimaera /) version of Devuan chimaera

-## Devuan daedalus chicks.
-As for Debian bullseye, but downloading the [naked](https://sourceforge.net/projects/penguins-eggs/files/ISOS/devuan/daedalus/) version of Devuan daedalus ceres

-# ... and the others?
-Yes, it would also be possible to get versions based on other distributions such as arch and manjaro, but your cooperation is needed!

 ## More informations
 There is a [Penguins' eggs official guide](https://penguins-eggs.net/docs/Tutorial/users-guide) and same other documentation - mostly for developers - on [penguins-eggs repo](https://github.com/pieroproietti/penguins-eggs) under **documents** and **i386**, in particular we have [hens, differents species](https://github.com/pieroproietti/penguins-eggs/blob/master/documents/hens-different-species.md) who descrive how to use eggs in manjaro.